On War and Gold

-In doing so, the government is robbing from those who save in US Dollars by debasing the purchasing power of their money.
-Just as in the example of the Roman Empire coins above, the current chart of gold as priced in US dollars is reflecting an increase in currency without the backing of any monetary asset.
+In doing so, the government is stealing from those who save in US Dollars by debasing the purchasing power of their saved money.
+Just as in the example of the Roman coins above, the current chart of gold as priced in US dollars is reflecting an increase in currency without the backing of any monetary asset.

 This has been tried over and over throughout history, and every single time it has failed.